eventhorizontelescope/2017_sgra_paper5/README.md

-# EHT Sgr A* Theory Paper Analysis Tools
+# EHT Sgr A* Theory Paper Analysis Toolkit

 This repository contains tools and Jupyter notebooks for data analysis and visualization for the EHT Sgr A* Theory Paper.